Cyclic Differentiable Architecture Search: Related Work

-Early NAS approaches focus on searching a network motif by using either reinforcement learning~\cite{NASNet,NAS_RL} or evolution algorithms~\cite{real2019regularized,xie2017genetic} and build a complete network for evaluation by stacking the motif.
-Unfortunately, these approaches require to train hundreds or thousand of candidate architectures from scratch, resulting in barely affordable computational overhead.
-Thus, several follow-up works are proposed to speed-up the training by reducing the search space~\cite{PNAS,before_pnas}.
+Early NAS approaches focus on searching a network motif by using either reinforcement learning~\cite{NASNet,NAS_RL} or evolution algorithms~\cite{real2019regularized,xie2017genetic,wang2018evolving,liang2018evolutionary,sun2018evolving,dong2018dpp} and build a complete network for evaluation by stacking the motif.
+Unfortunately, these approaches require to train hundreds or thousands of candidate architectures from scratch, resulting in barely affordable computational overhead.
+Thus, several follow-up works are proposed to speed-up training by reducing the search space~\cite{PNAS,before_pnas}.

-More recent works resort to the weight-sharing \emph{one-shot} model to amortize the searching cost~\cite{randomNAS,ENAS,SMASH,spos}.
+More recent works resort to the weight-sharing \emph{one-shot} model to amortize the searching cost~\cite{randomNAS,ENAS,SMASH,saxena2016convolutional}.
 The key idea of one-shot approach is to train a single over-parameterized model, and then share the weights between sampled child models.
 This weight sharing mechanism allows the searching of a high-quality architecture within a few GPU days~\cite{bender2018understanding,wu2019fbnet}.
 Single path one-shot model families~\cite{ofa,randomNAS,spos,moga,blockwise} propose to train a single sampled path of the one-shot model in each iteration, rather than the entire over-parameterized model.
 Once the training process is finished, the child models can be ranked by the shared weights.
-Differentiable architecture search, \emph{i.e.} DARTS~\cite{DARTS}, is another representative one-shot model.
-Instead of searching over a discrete set of candidate architectures, DARTS relaxes the search space to be continuous, so that the architecture can be optimized by the efficient gradient descent.
+However, \cite{Understanding} finds that the weight sharing strategy results in inaccurate performance evaluation of the candidate architecture, making it difficult for the one-shot NAS to identify the best architecture.
+FairNAS~\cite{fairnas} and PC-NAS~\cite{li2020improving} also demonstrate that neural architecture candidates based on these parameter sharing methods also cannot be adequately trained, which leads to an inaccurate ranking of architecture candidates .
+There are few works leveraging knowledge distillation~\cite{hinton2015distilling} to boost the training of the super network, and they commonly introduce additional large models as teachers.
+More specifically, OFA~\cite{ofa} pretrains the largest model in the search space and use it to guide the training of other subnetworks, while DNA~\cite{blockwise} directly employs the third-party EfficientNet-B7~\cite{tan2019efficientnet} as the teacher model.
+These search algorithms will become infeasible if there is no available pretrained model, especially when the search task and data are entirely new.
+In contrast to those methods, our introspective distillation method does not require a predefined third-party teacher model, which is more flexible in practice.